Skip Navigation

 Job Fairs/Outreach

-Hours: Monday-Friday 8a to 5p
+Hours: Monday – Friday 8a to 5p

-Location: Hutchinson Workforce Center
+Location: Hutchinson Workforce Center- Hutchinson, KS

-Starting Salary: $16.16/hr.
+Starting Salary: $16.16 hourly

-Workforce Services Specialist-Lenexa-210055
+Workforce Services Specialist-Lenexa-213279

 Position Summary:

 This is technical work interviewing clients to obtain information needed to determine potential eligibility for training programs, job referrals and other program services.
+The position is located at the Lenexa Workforce Center.
+There is occasional local travel involved and may be overnight.

 Job Responsibilities may include but are not limited to the following: